-A copy of the final Plan was shared with Wholesale Customers and posted on the website on DATE (www.CLAWA.org).
+A copy of the final Plan was made available to Wholesale Customers with posting on the website after approval by the Board of Directors on June 1, 2023 (www.CLAWA.org).

 1.7 Authorization

 The General Manager, or designee, is hereby authorized and directed to implement the applicable provisions of this Plan upon determination that such implementation is necessary to protect public health, safety, and welfare.
 The General Manager, or designee, shall have the authority to initiate or terminate drought or other water supply emergency response measures as described in this Plan.
 The contact information for the General Manager is: (909) 338-1779 and CLAWA2@CLAWA.net.